wdriera33/KaseiCoin/README.md

 ![alt text](https://raw.githubusercontent.com/wdriera33/KaseiCoin/main/KaseiCoin.jpeg "Logo Title Text 1")

-# Cloud Services
+# Software Services
+* Remix
+* Ganache
-* AWS Services
+* MetaMask
-* AWS Lambda Function
+* OpenZeppelin

-## Libraries use for Script
+## Import Library
-* Pandas
+* ERC20
-* Matplotlib
+* ERC20 Detailed
-* hvplot
+* ERC20 Mintable
 * Sklearn
 * Pathlib

 # Overview
-* Digital transformation consultant
-* Machine learning and NLP
+* Created KaseiCoin to mint
-* Created a robo advisor for investment portfolio recommendations
+* Created KaseiCoinCrowdsale for transaction
+* Used Ganache Wallet for transaction
+* Used Metamask to verify transaction

 # Conclusion
-* I used my well known skills in Amazon Web Services & Python, to create a bot that will recommend an investment portfolio for a retirement plan.
+* Remix was used to deploy & run transactions for KaseiCoin & KaseiCoinCrowdsale contracts.
+Ganache was used as the hot wallet to connect to Metamask for trasaction to verify & exchange wallets.
+Coins were able to be changed from ether to KaseiCoin.

 # Resources
-* lambda_function.py
-* correct_dialog.txt
-* age_error.txt
-* incorrect_amount_error.txt
-* negative_age_error.txt
+* OpenZeppelin

 #